sagemath/sagewiki_to_gh-2022-10-10/faq.md

 == Getting Sage ==

+=== Can I try out Sage without downloading anything? ===

+Yes!
+Go to [http://www.sagenb.org/] and set up a free account.
+If you log in, you will be working on a free Sage notebook server that will work identically to the one you get with Sage.

 === How do I get a Sage program I can run immediately? ===

 Go to [http://sagemath.org/download.html] and click on the link for the binary for your operating system.